Amar Sonar Bangla: English translation

 Ne'er bothered to buy thee from others a hanging rope coronal guise.

 Criticism

-According to Ziauddin Ahmed, the song as the national anthem is facing criticism at least since 1975.
+According to Ziauddin Ahmed, the song as the national anthem has been facing criticism at least since 1975.
 Among the earliest open opponents to the song include Islamic Democratic League MP Abdur Rahim and Vice-chancellor of the University of Dhaka Prof. Aftab Ahmed.

 Historical context

 The song was composed during First Partition of Bengal, which many Bengali Muslims of Eastern Bengal (the territory of which mostly form the modern-day Bangladesh) had welcomed and endorsed.
 Supporters of the Partition oppose the song as the national anthem of Bangladesh, as the song itself was composed in a context of opposition to a separate East Bengal that would eventually become Bangladesh in future.

 Islamist and anti-Hindutva opposition

 The song often face Islamist opposition in the country.
 They claim that the word "mother" used in the song refers to Hindu goddess, and Rabindranath Tagore addressed the country a "motherly goddess".
-Many Qawmi Madrassa teachers consider singing the song as shirq and remain silent during anthem presentation.
+Many Qawmi Madrassa teachers consider singing the song as shirk and remain silent during anthem presentation.

 British Bangladeshi anti-extremism advocate Mufassil Islam criticized the song as the national anthem from an anti-Hindutva perspective, calling Rabindranath Tagore a "Hindutwa fanatic".